 Shopify Collection Page Design Tips

-A well-structured collection page converts better than one that just displays products on a grid.
+A well-structured collection page converts better than one that just displays products in a grid.
 These design choices make a measurable difference:

 • Show product prices and ratings in the grid.
 Customers use price and social proof to filter options before clicking.
 If your theme hides prices until hover, switch to always-visible pricing.